 Oak Nature Trail

 This was the best part of the park for me.
 Right near the entrance is a small parking lot for a beautiful nature trail through some majestic oaks.
-It is a very short trail but it really is beautiful.
+It is a very short trail, but it is gorgeous.

-There are some really big trees to see here and in the warm summer months it is a place with a lot of shade as well.
+There are some massive trees to see here, and in the warm summer months, it is a place with a lot of shade as well.
 I spent the most time here exploring and photographing the trees.